 In response, the old man lifted his right arm and showed the same tag, saying: “Ah, like this one?”

 Spot the difference

 After her last period, Risen* went ghost hunting with her friends in a school in Manila.
-The campus started to become quiet and dark: All classes were done for the day, most of the students had already gone home and some teachers were already packing their stuff.
+The campus eventually became quiet and dark: All classes were done for the day, most of the students had already gone home and some teachers were already packing their stuff.